Aliases for RB1 Gene

 GeneCards Summary for RB1 Gene

 RB1 (Retinoblastoma 1) is a Protein Coding gene.
-Diseases associated with RB1 include retinoblastoma and osteosarcoma, somatic.
-Among its related pathways are Glioma and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+Diseases associated with RB1 include retinoblastoma and small cell cancer of the lung, somatic.
+Among its related pathways are Bladder cancer and Cell cycle.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is RBL2.